 Looking for that perfect homemade dessert, but don’t feel like cleaning up a big mess?
 Believe me when I say that I’ve been there.
 Honestly, I feel this way most of the time when my sweet tooth starts to set in.
 This is where My Easy Cherry Cobbler comes to the rescue!
 In only ten minutes you can have everything prepared, in the oven, and baked to enjoy a warm dessert that came right from your kitchen.
 That’s right, only 10 minutes of preparation time for this one!

-WHAT IS EASY CHERRY COBBLER?
+EASY CHERRY COBBLER

 A base of cherry pie filling is topped with a cake-like crust to create the most incredible treat.
 These two components are why the word ‘Easy’ is in the title.
 A generous helping of whipped cream with each serving ensures the full cobbler experience.
 This warm fruit dessert is one of my all-time favorite desserts to make.
 Mostly because I know that a scoop of fluffy whipped cream or a cool scoop of vanilla ice cream will go over the top of it.
 This cherry cobbler is so simple yet flavorful.